 Mainspring provides USDA senior food boxes and 2lbs of cheese through the federal Commodity Supplemental Food Program (CSFP) one (1) time per month.
 To qualify for this program participants must be at least 60 years of age or older and have a total monthly income at or below 130% of the federal poverty level.
 Currently Mainspring delivers 800 senior food boxes per month.
 There is an active waiting list.
 If you or someone you know would like to sign up for this program please contact us at 503-233-5533 X100 or X101.

 Mainspring participates in legislative advocacy to promote funding and programs that address economic hardship including food insecurity.

 Mainspring also operates a clothing pantry for children, families and seniors in need.
-The clothing pantry is open Mondays through Thursdays between the hours of 10:00am and 1:00pm.
+The clothing pantry is open Mondays through Wednesdays between the hours of 10:00am and 1:00pm.
 No referral is necessary.
 Participants can access the clothing pantry one (1) time per month.
 Clothing and shoes are donated and available sizes and types vary in availability.

 Transit Assistance Program

 Some programs at Mainspring are based on available funding.
 Currently, Mainspring offers transit assistance through Tri-Met bus tickets and monthly bus passes for individuals currently employed or actively seeking employment.
 This funding is limited and therefore not all in need will be able to access this program.
 Referrals can be provided to other programs or agencies.